Achillies – Argos Hand Wired 40w Head

 The first thing that stands out on the Argos are the 6 switches – the ‘eyes’ of the giant!
 The easiest way to think of it is that when all switches are in the up position, the amp is in stock or traditional mode.
 Clockwise from the Master switch, the ‘eyes’ do as follows…

-1. The Master switch introduces a true by passable PPIMV (Post Phase-Inverter Master Volume) which is accessible on the rear control panel of the amp.
-Being true bypass, this means that when not selected, the PPIMV is 100% out of the signal and the traditional dual channel volumes are in play.
+1. The Master switch introduces a Master Volume which is accessible on the rear control panel of the amp.
+Being true bypass, this means that when not selected it is 100% out of the signal and the traditional dual channel volumes are in play.
 The Master switch allows selection for maximum clean headroom, or will tame the Argos to bedroom/studio output volumes.
 Even at the lowest of volume levels, clarity and punch is clear in this amp, perfect for late night jamming or recording.

 2. The Bright switch adds extra high end definition to the sound of the amp – this really works well for darker humbucker equipped guitars to cut through a band mix, to adapt the Argos to different speaker types, or to bring out overall additional presence and twang to your tone.